Kaustubh-404/TrackYourTax/README.md

 # Track My Tax - Government Money Tracker

-TaxRevenueTransparency is a web application built on web3, using TRUFFLE and REACTJS, to track government money and promote transparency in financial transactions.
+Track My Tax is a web application built on web3, using TRUFFLE and REACTJS, to track government money and promote transparency in financial transactions.

 ## Table of Contents
 - [Introduction](#introduction)